 Presumably, the Night King can be killed with dragonglass or Valyrian steel like any other White Walker.
 But let’s be honest: It’ll take a lot more than that.
-It wouldn’t be surprising if he possesses magical powers beyond what we’ve seen, plus he’s great at throwing those giant icy spears and now he has a dragon of his own.
-If Jon or any other mortal were to come face-to-face with him, it’s hard to know if they could win in armed combat.
+It wouldn’t be surprising if he possesses magical powers beyond what we’ve seen, plus he’s great at throwing those giant icy spears and he has a dragon of his own.
+If Jon or any other mortal comes face-to-face with him during the Battle of Winterfell, it’s hard to know if they could win.

-But when Jon’s crew is trapped by the army of wights in “Beyond the Wall,” Beric Dondarrion makes an intriguing observation: When a White Walker is killed, the wights he created will immediately die as well.
-“Kill him,” Beric says, pointing toward the Night King.
+But when Jon’s crew was trapped beyond the Wall last season, Beric Dondarrion made an intriguing observation: When a White Walker is killed, the wights he created immediately die as well.
+“Kill him,” Beric said, pointing toward the Night King.
 “He turned them all.”
-The group surmises that by killing the Night King, the entire army of the dead would die too.
+The group surmised that by killing the Night King, the entire army of the dead would die too.
 In other words, he’s like the flaw in the Death Star’s construction: It will be mighty tough, but if someone can take him out, the entire army will come crashing down.

 Are the White Walkers evil?